 - How risky are things for me?
-Per capita numbers are also helpful here because they’re proportionate to individual risk.
-But individual risk can also be calculated using a model, which I do below.
+Per capita numbers are also helpful here because they’re proportional to individual risk.
+But individual risk can also be calculated using a model, which I do in my next post.
 Either way, the numbers have to be at a high enough resolution (e.g. state or county) to matter for individuals.

 So I created a few visualizations to try to answer these questions.
 And just to get this out of the way at the start, I want to stress that I am not an epidemiologist.
 But for the most part I’m communicating existing information rather than creating it, so this shouldn’t be too much of a problem.

 For the international timeseries, I’m using the data compiled by Our World In Data.
 The state level results in the US are from The Covid Tracking Project.
-For the infection probabilities, I’m using the predicted infections timeseries from Youyang Gu’s model along with population data from the Census Bureau.
+The county level results are courtesy of the New York Times county dataset.
 These visualizations wouldn’t be possible without the tireless work of these groups, so I appreciate their effort.